 [AppID] value in the URI.
 For our Asset Ordering app, the URI looks like this:

-Embedding your app is now as simple as adding the iframe to the HTML code for your site:
+Embedding your app is now as simple as adding the iframe to the HTML code for your site (or any other service that supports iframes, such as Power BI or SharePoint):

 <iframe width="[W]" height="[H]" src="https://web.powerapps.com/webplayer/iframeapp?hideNavBar=true& source=website&screenColor=rgba(165,34,55,1)&appId=/providers/Microsoft.PowerApps/apps/[AppID]"/>